Various Roads in the Borough of Dartford - Amendment 31: Waiting Restrictions

 • for facilitating the passage on the road or any other road of any class of traffic (including pedestrians).

-The effect of this proposed Order would be to introduce waiting restrictions (double yellow lines) on the following lengths of roads in Dartford:-
+The effect of this made Order will be to introduce waiting restrictions (double yellow lines) on the following lengths of roads in Dartford:-

 • Brunel Way – (1) remove the single yellow lines for its entire length (2) place DYLs around both central islands